 Portuguese at the forefront of discovering new worlds

-The Institute of Astrophysics and Space Sciences(IA), an FCT Unit, was part of the team that built ESPRESSO, a high-resolution spectrograph that aims to identify Earth-like exoplanets.
-This instrument of extraordinary precision, which took around ten years to plan and build, will be installed at the European Southern Observatory(ESO) in Chile, from where it will operate.
-The researchers expect the first data to be obtained from mid-2018.
+The Institute of Astrophysics and Space Sciences (IA), an FCT Unit, was part of the team that built ESPRESSO, a high-resolution spectrograph designed to identify Earth-like exoplanets.
+This extraordinarily precise instrument, which took around ten years to plan and build, will be installed at the European Southern Observatory (ESO) in Chile, from where it will operate.
+Researchers expect the first data to be obtained from mid-2018.

-The IA-led team was responsible for developing and installing the optical system that collects the light captured by each of the four telescopes of the ESO's Very Large Telescope (VLT) and takes it to the site where this spectrograph will be installed.
-The Portuguese technological component of the project was developed in partnership between IA and the Laboratory of Optics, Lasers and Systems(LOLS), a technology transfer unit of the Faculty of Sciences of the University of Lisbon(FCUL).
+The team led by IA was responsible for developing and installing the optical system that collects the light captured by each of the four telescopes of ESO's Very Large Telescope (VLT) and carries it to the location where this spectrograph will be installed.
+The Portuguese technological component of the project was developed in partnership between the IA and the Laboratory of Optics, Lasers, and Systems (LOLS), a technology transfer unit of the Faculty of Sciences of the University of Lisbon (FCUL).

 Find out more on the IAwebsite

-Image credit: University of Geneva
+Image credits: University of Geneva